What is the MPAA?

 The MPAA was introduced as part of the Pension Freedoms in 2015.
 It limits how much tax relief you can receive on any contributions you make after you’ve started flexibly drawing your pension.
 Money purchase restrictions only apply to contributions you make to a defined contribution pension and do not affect defined benefit pensions.

 Whenever you pay money into your pension you receive tax relief from the government on your contributions.
-For the last few years the annual contribution limit has been set at £40,000 and includes money you pay into your pension, tax relief and any payments made by third parties, such as your employer.
+The annual contribution limit is currently set at £40,000 and includes money you pay into your pension, tax relief and any payments made by third parties, such as your employer.
 However, once you begin accessing your defined contribution pension flexibly, the money purchase annual allowance is activated and reduces your annual allowance.

 When it was first introduced, the money purchase pension contribution limit was £10,000, but was later reduced.
-The money purchase annual allowance 2017/18 and onwards is set at £4,000.
+The money purchase annual allowance is currently £4,000.

 Money purchase annual allowance explained

-To trigger the pension money purchase annual allowance you must begin taking money out of your pension as a flexible income from the age of 55 or above.
+To trigger the pension money purchase annual allowance you must begin taking money out of your pension as a flexible income from the age of 55 or above (57 from 2028).

 It only applies in certain circumstances when you: